Hermanus Whale Watching Trips

-Hermanus Whale Watching Trips start when we see and hear the low bellowing call of a lone Southern Right Whale echoing through the waters of Walker Bay.
+Our Hermanus whale watching trips typically begin when we hear the distinctive low bellowing call of a lone Southern Right Whale resonating through the waters of Walker Bay.

-This is a signal the Hermanus Whale Watching Season is about to start as he is one of the first arrivals, one of many Southern Rights returning from a summer spent feeding in the Antarctics, and who are now headed to the warmer waters of South Africa to mate.
+This is often an indicator that the Hermanus whale watching season is about to commence, as it is one of the first arrivals of many Southern Right Whales returning from their summer feeding grounds in the Antarctic and headed towards the warmer waters of South Africa to mate.

-The first to arrive are the bulls, bright and early so as not to miss out when the females follow.
-And follow they will.
-Some of them will still be nursing calves from previous years, but others will be ready to mate again and this is what the bulls are waiting for.
+The first to arrive in the area are typically the Southern Right Whale bulls, who arrive bright and early to ensure they do not miss the opportunity when the females arrive.
+And, as anticipated, the females do arrive.
+While some may still be nursing calves from previous years, others will be ready to mate again, and it is for this reason that the bulls have been patiently waiting.

-Hermanus Whale Watching Trips officially kicks off in June, but already we are seeing the first of our bulls arriving, which promises some spectacular viewing ahead.
-We can also expect to see Bryde’s Whales year-round, as well as the rest of our own ocean “Big 5” – dolphin, seal, penguin, and marine birds.
+While the official start of the Hermanus whale watching season is in June, we are already beginning to see the first of our Southern Right Whale bulls arriving in the area, which promises some spectacular viewing opportunities ahead.
+Additionally, we can expect to see Bryde's Whales year-round, as well as the rest of our ocean's "Big 5," which includes dolphins, seals, penguins, and various marine birds.

 If you’d like to read more about our whales, you can turn to page 8 of the July 2017 issue of Splash Magazine, where we took a more in-depth look at these iconic mammals.